moby/moby/libnetwork/docs/design.md

 Design
 ======

-The main goals of libnetwork are highlighted in the [roadmap](../ROADMAP.md).
+The vision and goals of libnetwork are highlighted in [roadmap](../ROADMAP.md).
 This document describes how libnetwork has been designed in order to acheive this.
 Requirements for individual releases can be found on the [Project Page](https://github.com/docker/libnetwork/wiki)

-## Legacy Docker Networking
+Many of the design decisions are inspired by the learnings from the Docker networking design as of Docker v1.6.

-Prior to libnetwork a container's networking was handled in both Docker Engine and libcontainer.
+Please refer to this [Docker v1.6 Design](https://github.com/docker/libnetwork/blob/docs/legacy.md) document for more information on networking design as of Docker v1.6.

-Docker Engine was responsible for providing the configuration of the container's networking stack.
+## Goal

-Libcontainer would then use this information to create the necessary networking devices and move them in to a network namespace.
+libnetwork project will follow Docker and Linux philosophy of developing small, highly modular and composable tools that works well independently.
-This namespace would then be used when the container is started.
+Libnetwork aims to satisfy that composable need for Networking in Containers.

 ## The Container Network Model